jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 e.g. a decision tree classifier).
 [relevant rubric item: “tune the algorithm”]

+gridsearchcv "tune" the parameters tried decision tree, random forest

 What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?
 [relevant rubric item: “validation strategy”]

+overfitting, using all of the data for training and testing test.py, compared against other models

 Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.
 [relevant rubric item: “usage of evaluation metrics”]

+percision, recall, F1-score
+make table